mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 is encountered.
 When accessed from Javascript, the `import` property of a `link` element returns the imported document, of type `Document`.

-The *HTML Imports* is a natural way of distributing self-contained widgets that consist of HTML, CSS and Javascript code, packed into a single file.
+The *HTML Imports* is a natural way of distributing the self-contained widgets that consist of HTML, CSS and Javascript code, packed into a single file.
 The scripts inside the imported document are evaluated when the document is being parsed.
 This allows custom elements, like widgets, to register themselves in